 A successful applicant for admission to the Master of Logistics Management will hold the equivalent of an Australian bachelor's degree, graduate diploma/certificate from a recognised tertiary institution with a minimum credit (65 per cent) average.
 Qualifications awarded outside Australia can also be used for admission but equivalencies and entry requirements are determined based on the country, institution and qualification.
-You can find a guideline of the most common international entry requirements at
+Click here to find a guideline of the most common international entry requirements.

 How to apply